 The shuttle bus reached JB Sentral at 1:30pm and I headed straight to JB CIQ.
 As it was a Sunday and the first weekend of the June school holiday, it would be better to return to Singapore early to avoid any congestions at the immigrations.

-After less than 10 minutes at Singapore immigration, I exited from Woodlands Checkpoint and on my way home using Service 160.
+I was through Singapore immigration in less than 10 minutes, exited Woodlands Checkpoint and on my way home.
 The time was 2.15pm.
 I had accomplished all my objectives for the day.

-Actually, I made another trip between the two day-trips to Pelangi and KSL City Mall to visit Muar, in northern Johor, for more local food and local products.
+I made a trip to visit Muar, in northern Johor, for more local food and local products.
 Check it out.